cabforum/smime/SBR.md

 b. `cRLDistributionPoints` (SHALL be present)

    This extension SHALL be present and SHOULD NOT be marked critical.
 It SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the Issuing CA's CRL can be retrieved.

-   For Legacy profiles only, following additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.
+For Legacy profiles only, additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.

 c. `authorityInformationAccess` (SHALL be present)

    This extension SHALL be present.
 It SHALL NOT be marked critical, and it SHALL contain at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the Issuing CA's OCSP responder.
-Additional `id-ad-ocsp` LDAP, FTP, or HTTP URIs MAY be specified.
-It SHOULD contain at least one `accessMethod` value of type `id-ad-caIssuers` that specifies the HTTP URI of the Issuing CA's Certificate.
-Additional `id-ad-caIssuers` LDAP, FTP, or HTTP URIs MAY be specified.
+For Legacy profiles only, additional publicly accessible `id-ad-ocsp` LDAP, FTP, or HTTP URIs MAY be specified.

+   This extension SHOULD contain at least one `accessMethod` value of type `id-ad-caIssuers` that specifies the HTTP URI of the Issuing CA's Certificate.
+For Legacy profiles only, additional publicly accessible `id-ad-caIssuers` LDAP, FTP, or HTTP URIs MAY be specified.

 d. `basicConstraints` (optional)